poenmasem/GetPrivacy/README.md

   - [CPU-Z](https://www.cpuid.com/softwares/cpu-z.html) - CPU-Z is a freeware that gathers information on some of the main devices of your system.

+- [Sandboxie Plus](https://sandboxie-plus.com/) - Sandboxie is a sandbox-based isolation software for 32-bit and 64-bit Windows NT-based operating systems.
+It creates a sandbox-like isolated operating environment in which applications can be run or installed without permanently modifying local & mapped drives or the windows registry.
+An isolated virtual environment allows controlled testing of untrusted programs and web surfing.

 ## 7. For other Softwares
 - [PrivacyTools](https://www.privacytools.io/) - PrivacyTools (also known as privacytools.io) provides knowledge and tools to protect your privacy against global mass surveillance' and is a well-known website in the Education & Reference category.